jon-jacky/Piety/viewer/README.md

     you can use editor commands to wrap long lines.
     The editor window keeps the focus if it already has it.

+- **loader()** - Select an item from the viewer window and show it in the editor window.
+    In the editor focus window,
+    show the item named on the selected line (where the cursor is) in the viewer buffer.
+    Several kinds of items are supported:
+    When the \*Buffers\* buffer is in the viewer window, this command shows the buffer named on that line in the editor focus window.
+When the \*Console\* buffer is in the viewer window, and the cursor is on a line in a directory listing made by *lsl* or *lslt* (see below) this command loads the file named on that line into a buffer and shows that buffer in the editor window.
+When the cursor is on a line in any buffer that contains a URL, this command loads the page at that URL into buffers and displays the rendered buffer in the editor window.
+When the cursor is on a line in a rendered web page near a link, this command finds the URL at that link, loads that page into buffers, and shows the rendered buffer in the editor window.

 ### Keycodes ###

 Keycodes you can type to invoke desktop